TL;DR - How Bark Belt Testing is Working to Make Cars Safer for Dogs

 Buyer Beware: Would you buy a bike helmet that only measured the size of dent in the concrete and not the impact on your head?
 That is what happens in dog crash testing right now.
 Read more below!

-Three Reasons Why The Dog Seat Belt Crash Test Standard Was Broken
+Three Gaps in The Current Crash Test Standard

-The Excursion Test: The main test used by pet brands only measures how far the dog dummy moves inside the car, NOT the dog's well-being or injury risk.
+Standalone Excursion Test: The main test used by pet brands only measures how far the dog dummy moves inside the car, NOT the dog's well-being or injury risk.
+This test is important, as it protects the human passengers, but it misrepresents safety/testing for dogs.

 • It checks distance traveled so the dog does not become a projectile inside the car